68th Guards Motor Rifle Division: Russian invasion of Ukraine (2022–present)

 The brigade participated in the initial phase of the Russian invasion of Ukraine.
 However, due to losses in Kharkiv Oblast during the eastern Ukraine offensive, units of the brigade left the combat zone on 8 March 2022, and returned to Nekhoteyevka, Belgorod Oblast to refit.

 In the winter of 2023 and 2024, the brigade fought positional battles in the Sinkivka area of the Kharkiv Oblast.
 In May–June 2024, the brigade took part in the battles for Vovchansk.

-On January 28th, 2025, the brigade was congratulated by the Russian Minister of Defence Andrey Belousov for capturing the village of Dvorichna.
+On January 28, 2025, the brigade was congratulated by the Russian Minister of Defence Andrey Belousov for capturing the village of Dvorichna.

 In January 2025, the brigade was reformed into the 68th Motor Rifle Division.

+In May 2025, the Russian ministry of defense claimed that the division's 121st Motor Rifle Regiment was responsible for the capture of Kindrashivka in the Kharkiv region.
+Russian sources claimed that the 121st Regiment was responsible for the capture of Holubivka in July.
+Elements of the division also reportedly took part in the August recapture of Kindrashivka and were trying to seize Kindrashivka in September.

+In June 2025, the division's 52nd Reconnaissance Battalion was operating near the villages of Zapadne and Lyman Pershyi, according to Ukrainian intelligence.

+The 68th Division reportedly continued operating on the Kupiansk front into October 2025.

 In June 2025, the Ukrainian military intelligence published an intercepted audio recording of an alleged Russian commander telling a subordinate that a soldier referred to by his call sign "Brelok" killed and then proceeded to eat his fellow service member, referred to by call sign "Foma" over a period of two weeks.
 According to Ukrainian intelligence, the speaker in the recording was a commander of a reconnaissance unit in the 68th Guards Motor Rifle Division.